iamscottfreeman/coyotejackdiscordbot/README.md

 # Coyote Jack Discord Bot

-Checks Coyote Jack for new Red Dead Online dailies every hour until one is found
+Checks Coyote Jack for new Red Dead Online dailies every 30 minutes until one is found.

+Can manually check by issuing the command `!dailies` in a channel.

 ## Setup